 Winter’s a Bummer!
 5 Films About SummerFilms

 Well, if you can’t afford that sunny vacation or can’t get the time off work, we’ve got the next best thing: a selection of NFB films, old and new, about that glorious season we all know as summertime.
-Whether it’s languishing on the beach you like or cracking a baseball across the diamond, we’ve got something for you.
+Whether it’s languishing on the beach that you like or cracking a baseball across the diamond, we’ve got something for you.

 Finding Farley (Leanne Allison, 2009) and Song of the Paddle (Bill Mason, 1978)